AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 To trigger the item's properties (inject an ampoule, activate a chip, eat a piece of food), press 't'.
 To throw (fling) the item somewhere, press 'f'.
-To put the item into the particular outfit (personal or shared), press 'o' (personal outfit) or 'i' (shared inventory).
+To put the item into the particular outfit (personal or shared), press 'O' (personal outfit) or 'i' (shared inventory stash).

 You may want to travel around the characters' inventories without leaving the inventory menu.
 To do that, you may press '<' or '>' to check different